 Sankt Joseph, Müllerstraße 161, 13353 Berlin, Near S+U Wedding (S41, S42, U6)

 Mon - Fri 06.00 pm

 Sa | Sat 08.00 am

 *) on the 1st Sunday of each month in Latin.

 Organ concerts and church music

-Other concerts and performances by the Choir of St. Hedwig's Cathedral in St. Joseph's Church can be found on the website.
+Further concerts and performances of the choir of St. Hedwig's Cathedral in St. Joseph's Church can be found on the website.

 Find further information here